Automated static website publishing with Cloud Build

 allUsers with the Reader role and click Save:

 Now, you need to configure the storage bucket to serve a static website.
 Click the Edit Website Configuration button on the list of buckets:

 Now, configure your domain name’s DNS records to create a CNAME record that points to Cloud Storage.
 This makes clients requesting your website point to Cloud Storage APIs.

-Note: If you do not have a repository on GitHub, you can fork this sample repository for the purposes of this tutorial.
+If you do not have a repository on GitHub, you can fork this sample repository for this tutorial.

 Now, create a

 cloudbuild.yaml file with the following contents in your

 repository.
 Note that you can add files to your repository on the GitHub website or

 by cloning the repository on your development machine: